cseanburns/presentations/ict310/spatial-analysis-notes.md

 % Sean Burns, PhD, Associate Professor
 % April 6, 2023

-# An Introduction to Spatial Analysis

-## Setup: Spatial Analysis and Mapping Techniques in Gaming
+## Prolegomenon: Spatial Analysis and Mapping Techniques in Gaming

 - Spatial analysis and mapping techniques are used in the production of video games to create realistic and